MRtrix3/cmdline-tutorial/docs/paths.rst

   the current directory.
 For example, if my current working directory is ``/home/donald``, I can refer to the ``project`` folder by specifying ``./data/project``, or even ``data/./project``.
-Although this may not look very useful, there are occasions when it is helpful (see examples below).
+Although this may not look very useful, there are occasions when it becomes important (see examples below).

 - ``..`` (double full stop):